tytydraco/yessleep/out/I_Work_As_A_Frycook_Today_I_Was_Promoted.md

 "Good, good."
 He mumbled, still leering over me.
 The soothing sound of the fryer did little to ease the suffocating tension at that point.

 "Put your hand in the oil."
 He calmly spoke.
 I froze and snapped my head towards him, unsure if he was serious.
 Too late did I remember Larson's warning of not looking him in the eyes.
-That split second fuck up will haunt me forever, and then and there and I committed myself fully.
+That split second fuck up will haunt me forever, and then and there I committed myself fully.

 I quickly plunged my right hand into the bubbling grease.